-Craig Toberman, the founder of the fee-only financial planning firm Toberman Wealth, recently spoke to Financial Planning Magazine for their article about preparing for the CFP exam.
+Craig Toberman, the founder of the fee-only financial planning firm Toberman Wealth in St. Louis, recently spoke to Financial Planning Magazine for their article about preparing for the CFP exam.

 In “5 tips for advisors preparing for the CFP exam,” author Justin L. Mack asks industry professionals who have earned the CFP designation to give advice to candidates preparing to take the CFP exam.
 The Certified Financial Planner (CFP) designation has a reputation in the financial industry for being done of the toughest designations to achieve.